googlearchive/test-element/README.md

 unit-tests-sampler
 ====================

-Sample unit testing setup for Polymer elements.
+A unit testing sampler for Polymer elements.

 ## Setup